-The centre will underline the University of Birmingham’s commitment to sport at all levels.
-It will be a home for our many sports clubs, allowing them to train and compete at the highest level.
-UB Sport consistently finishes in the top three of British Universities and Colleges Sport (BUCS) league where our sport teams compete with over 165 UK institutions.
+The club will underline the University of Birmingham’s commitment to sport at all levels.
+This pioneering new centre will provide unrivalled opportunities for everyone from beginner to elite athletes, supported by a world-class team of trainers and sports experts.
+It will be a home for our many sports clubs, allowing them to train and compete at the highest level, as well as having access to the University’s Hi Performance Centre which will specialise in rehabilitation from injury and illness.
+It will also have one of the most extensive and advanced centres in part to the quality and range of equipment, and supporting expertise.
+UBSport consistently finishes in the top three of British Universities and Colleges Sport (BUCS) league where our sport teams compete with over 165 UK institutions.

-In addition to students and student sports clubs, it will cater for around 3,000 community and alumni members, as well as more casual pay as you go users, community clubs and groups.
-The centre will offer a wide range of programmes and classes, including a choice of up to 200 fitness and sports classes and an expanded learn to swim programme for all ages.
+In addition to student sports clubs, it will cater for thousands of community and alumni members, as well as more casual pay as you go users, community teams and groups.
+The Sport & Fitness club will offer a wide range of programmes including a choice of up to 200 fitness and sports classes, and an extensive learn to swim programme for all ages.
 It will be an important centre for community health and well-being, and substantial effort has been made to ensure all facilities are as accessible as possible for those with disabilities, injuries or other specific access requirements.

 Find out more about the University of Birmingham Sport & Fitness club here.